kenfusion/vagrant-docker/README.md

 # vagrant-docker
-Lab for docker on a vagrant
+Lab for docker on a vagrant box